 Do I have to pay the deposit to save my place?

-Your offer will remain valid until the course begins; however, by paying the deposit (or providing appropriate sponsorship evidence) you are showing your commitment to the University of Leeds and this enables your application to proceed to the stage where you can receive a CAS and register for your course.
+Your offer will remain valid until the deadline to pay the deposit or provide exemption evidence has passed.
+As the deposit is a non-refundable payment (unless otherwise stated in these FAQs), paying the deposit (or providing appropriate sponsorship evidence) shows your commitment to the University of Leeds and enables your application to proceed to the stage where you can receive a CAS and register for your course.

 In what circumstances will you refund my deposit?